makersacademy/chitter-challenge/README.md

 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```

+Connect to psql
+Create the database using the psql command CREATE DATABASE bookmark_manager;
+Connect to the database using the pqsl command \c bookmark_manager;
+Run the query we have saved in the file 01_create_bookmarks_table.sql

 Technical Approach:
 -----